Durhamster/Reddit2Excel/README.md

         keyword, sort="top", syntax="lucene", time_filter=data_time, limit=100):
 ```

 Doing so may result in hitting the API request limit.
-The maximum allowed is 1000, which can be achieved by setting limit to *none*.
+The maximum allowed is 1000, which can be achieved by setting limit to "none".

 More information on this can be found in the [praw api docs](https://praw.readthedocs.io/en/v7.4.0/getting_started/quick_start.html?highlight=request%20limit).